applsci-logo

 Journal Browser

-Advancements in Multi-agent Systems and Artificial Intelligence: Methodologies, Applications, and Future Trends
+Advancements in Multi-Agent Systems and Artificial Intelligence: Methodologies, Applications, and Future Trends

 A special issue of Applied Sciences (ISSN 2076-3417).
 This special issue belongs to the section "Computing and Artificial Intelligence".

-Deadline for manuscript submissions: 30 November 2024 | Viewed by 3562
+Deadline for manuscript submissions: 20 May 2025 | Viewed by 7614

 Special Issue Editor